Our research is focused on emergent dynamical properties of Complex Systems at the convergence of physics, materials science, and biology.

 Matt Harrington defended his PhD thesis on April 9, 2015.
 Congratulations Dr. Harrington!

 Kerstin Nordstrom was quoted in PNAS's Inner Workings about her postdoctoral work on RoboClam.

 Wolfgang Losert will serve as Interim Associate Dean for Research in the College of Computer, Mathematical and Natural Sciences (CMNS).
 Additional details are available in the Physics Department's News from the Chair.

-Can Guven recently defended his PhD thesis.
+Can Guven defended his PhD thesis on July 8, 2014.
 Congratulations Dr. Guven!

 Graduate student Rachel Lee was profiled by LabTV as part of project to interest high school students in science.
 Kai Keefe, the University of Maryland undergraduate student who produced the video, was honored at the Tribeca Film Festival for his work!